Rabbit Vaccines

 - Rabbits need to be regularly vaccinated to protect them against three potentially deadly diseases:

-- Your rabbits’ first vaccinations should be at around 5-7 weeks of age, after that they should have a booster injection every year.
+- Your rabbits’ first vaccinations should be around five weeks of age, after that they should have a booster injection every year.

 - Our vets recommend vaccinating all pet rabbits, including house rabbits.